-No. You will still report directly to me but while Trudel is in charge of the clinic you will afford her respect and help ensure that this place runs smoothly so that she can do her job.
+No. You will still report directly to me but while Trudel is in charge of the clinic you will afford her respect and help ensure that there is order so that she can do her job.
 Is that clear?

 Yes, Comrade Commissar, I'll obey but wish to file a protest.